ONSdigital/gdhi-adj/README.md

 This highlights a key distinction: **Statistical Integrity vs. Statistical Literalism**.

-- A **literal-minded** approach would publish the raw, proxy-based outputs 'as-is,' even when they are known to contain these noisy-share artifacts.
+- A **literal-minded** approach would publish the raw, proxy-based outputs 'as-is,' even when they are known to contain these noisy-share artefacts.
 - **Statistical integrity**, however, demands that producers use their expertise to correct for known biases and errors.
 The goal is to ensure the final data is the **best possible statistical estimate** of the underlying economic reality, given all available information.

-Publishing known artifacts without correction would fail this test of integrity, as it would present a flawed figure as a precise fact.
+Publishing known artefacts without correction would fail this test of integrity, as it would present a flawed figure as a precise fact.
 This adjustment process is therefore an essential act of **bias reduction**, moving the estimate *away* from the known administrative bias and *closer* to the economic truth.
 This provides the